craigduncanlab/singlecell/seurat/Seurat_AnnotatedTutorial.md

 We need at least R version 4 installed to run Seurat.

+Change the extension of this file to .Rmd in this repo so you can run it in R Studio.
+It's a markdown file here so that it displays nicely in Github.

 Having done that, we start by downloading and installing the 'pbmc3k' data in a local directory (it needs to match the Read10X location below).

 ```{R}